gamblevore/speedie/Documentation/isms.md

         printline x[2] // "l"

-+ `syntax cast` - Decides how an object gets turned into a bool.
-Useful for `"if"` tests.
-Also used so you can return a `faststring` object from a function that expects a `string`... because the `faststring` has a cast to a `string`.
 + `syntax append` - Useful if your class can have things appended into it.
 + `syntax equals` - Used for comparing if two objects are equal.
 + `syntax compare` - Used for comparing if one object is more or less than the other.
 + `syntax access` - Used for accessing an object as if it were an array.
 Can take params of any kind, strings or messages even.
 Can even take multiple parameters.
 + `syntax expect` - Used for error-handling.
++ `syntax cast` - Decides how an object gets turned into a bool.
+Useful for `"if"` tests.
+Also used so you can return a `faststring` object from a function that expects a `string`... because the `faststring` has a cast to a `string`.
 + `syntax is/isnt` - See below.

----
-### Making A Script Executable
-You can add `#!/usr/local/bin/spd` to the start of speedie files, to make them executable in unix-shells.
-Obviously this only works for single-file scripts.

-You'll also have to have linked `/usr/local/bin/spd` to your speedie executable, but this exact-path is the standard I've settled on.
-(The first run will take a few seconds to compile.
-Its cached after that.)

 ---
 ### 'is' and 'isnt'